Skip to the content.

 Which format to use?

 You can use any formats of values according to your environment.
-Except of the Series that need to convert the data explicitly, you don’t need to call Utils.toVal explicitly to convert data to ones defined by PMML for others, the conversion will be operated properly automatically. e.g. those input values are string, not double, you can still get the same correct results.
+In most cases, you don’t need to call Utils.toDataVal explicitly to convert data to ones defined by PMML for others, the conversion will be operated properly automatically. e.g. those input values are string, not double, you can still get the same correct results.

 scala> val result = model.predict(Map("sepal_length" -> "5.1", "sepal_width" -> "3.5", "petal_length" -> "1.4", "petal_width" -> "0.2"))